vbachele/Inception/README.md

 - [PID 1 signal handling && nginx](https://cloud.google.com/architecture/best-practices-for-building-containers#signal-handling)

 ### Listen && Location
-- Listen will indicate to the server which requewt he has to accept:
+- Listen will indicate to the server which request it has to accept:
 	Listen can take ports and adresses : exemple Listen 80;
 - The location directive within NGINX server block allows to route request to correct location within the file system.
 	The directive is used to tell NGINX where to look for a resource by including files and folders while matching a location block against an URL.